lhypds/vscode-color-rotator/README.md

     "projectPath": []
 }
 ```
-The `workbench.colorCustomizations` field will be copied to the `settings.json` file.
+Field `workbench.colorCustomizations` will be copied to the `settings.json` file.

 Local Execution